madgik/exareme2/kubernetes/docs/ClusterInstallWithMicrok8s.md

 microk8s enable ingress
 ```

-Following these steps, your Kubernetes cluster should be properly configured.
+Following these steps, your Kubernetes **master** node should be properly configured.

-For more details and reference, you can visit the source where this fix was discovered: [Kubernetes Bug Fix on GitHub](https://github.com/canonical/microk8s/issues/2402#issuecomment-1460214658)
+For more details and reference, you can visit: [Kubernetes Bug Fix on GitHub](https://github.com/canonical/microk8s/issues/2402#issuecomment-1460214658)

+## Cluster Management
 ### Configure the master node to run pods

 Allow master-specific pods to run on the **master** node with: